netaddicts/netaddicts.github.io/_posts/2014-01-10-v7-xpathdropdownlist-and-gmaps-support.md

 ---
 layout: post
 title: Umbraco v7 XPathDropdownList/Google Maps support
-description: "A quick intro on how to enable the Google Maps datatype in Umbraco v7"
+description: "A quick intro on how to build a simplified version of the XPathDropdownList and enable the Google Maps datatype in Umbraco v7"
 category: articles
 tags: [umbraco, v7, propertyeditors]
 ---